RISK WARNING ON CONTRACTS FOR DIFFERENCE (CFDs) AND SHARES (EQUITIES)

-When you lend your shares to Trading 212, Trading 212 will on-lend the shares by entering into a back-to-back lending arrangement with a third party counterparty / borrower.
+When you lend your shares to us, we will on-lend the shares by entering into a back-to-back lending arrangement with a third party counterparty / borrower.

 Counterparty credit risk

-Since Trading 212 is Your counterparty for every transaction, in the event that Trading 212 becomes insolvent Trading 212 may be unable to return the shares lent.
-In addition, due to the chain of borrowing you may be exposed to counterparty credit risk whereby the borrower may become insolvent.
-Trading 212 mitigates this risk in the following way:
+Since we are your counterparty for all transactions, in the event that we become insolvent, we may be unable to return the shares lent.
+In addition, due to the chain of borrowing, you may be exposed to counterparty credit risk whereby the borrower may become insolvent.
+We mitigate this risk in the following way:

-- Trading 212 requires collateral from the Borrower, and provide you with the same collateral.
-The collateral's value must be higher than the value of the shares lent, specifically at least 102% of the value of the shares lent.
+- We require collateral from the Borrower, and shall provide you with the same collateral.
+The collateral value must be higher than the value of the shares lent, specifically, at least 102% of the value of the shares lent.
 The collateral will be in the form of US Treasury Bonds, and therefore its value is relatively stable.
 Importantly, the collateral will be held in a segregated account for you, which means that you are entitled to the collateral in the event of our insolvency.

-- Trading 212 (and not the Borrower) is always your counterparty for the share lending transaction and therefore even if the Borrower becomes insolvent, Trading 212 guarantees the timely return of the shares to you with its own equity.
+- We and not the Borrower, are always your counterparty for the share lending transaction and therefore, even if the Borrower becomes insolvent, we guarantee the timely return of the shares to you with its own equity.

 Notwithstanding whether the shares are lent or not, You are always exposed to price risk on the shares.
 The price of shares rises and falls, this risk continues to exist.